Friday, May 15, 2026

 • Breeding cows: at key production points — weaning, pre-mating, pre-calving

 Shorter intervals do not improve ADG accuracy — they introduce more noise from gut fill variation and handling stress into the calculation.
-A 14-day interval between weighs on finishing cattle produces an ADG figure with a potential error of ±0.3 kg/day from gut fill alone.
+A 14-day interval between weighings on finishing cattle produces an ADG figure with a potential error of ±0.3 kg/day from gut fill alone.
 A 28-day interval reduces that error to ±0.15 kg/day.

 For a full breakdown of recommended weighing intervals across all livestock species and production stages, see our guide on how often to weigh livestock by species and production stage.